andrewd440/Atlas-ECS/README.md

 # Atlas - A Fast, Convenient C++ Entity Component System
 An [Entity Component System](http://en.wikipedia.org/wiki/Entity_component_system) is a software technique using Composition rather than Inheritance to build high-performance code-architectures.
-Atlas was designed to take advantage of the decoupling and effeciency that this architecture provides in modern C++ 11.
+Atlas was designed to take advantage of the decoupling and efficiency that this architecture provides in modern C++ 11.

 Atlas is a simple and convenient entity component system that has influences from the popular Java ECS [Artemis](http://gamadu.com/artemis/)